Skrylas/MogIt-WotLK/README.md

 **How are item appearences grouped?**
 Items are grouped by their Model, Texture, Geoset, and Visual enchant. <img src="https://user-images.githubusercontent.com/74335075/113464326-afc51280-93f9-11eb-9bb5-9a7e78c3e2e2.png" align="right" width="25%">
 Some items may appear as duplicate entries, but their DisplayID may have a unique set of data.
-Some helms appear the same, but have different options of showing hair or other appearence options.
+Some helms appear the same, but have different options of showing hair or other appearance options.
 f.ex:  Cataclysm helm vs Cataclysm Headguard

 **My server has custom items, how do I add them?**
-I would reccomend adding any custom items in: [MogIt-WotLK-Custom](https://github.com/Skrylas/MogIt-WotLK-Custom)
+I would recommend adding any custom items in: [MogIt-WotLK-Custom](https://github.com/Skrylas/MogIt-WotLK-Custom)
-This is a blank secondary module that can be loaded seperately without editing the base MogIt install.
+This is a blank secondary module that can be loaded separately without editing the base MogIt install.
 Instructions and further details located there.